crubiogarcia/crubiogarcia.github.io/README.md

 ### Differential Growth Simulation
 [Repository](https://github.com/crubiogarcia/Differential-Growth)

 Differential growth is when different parts of an organism grow at varying rates or directions, altering its form.
-Through procedural generation, this algorithm simulates the growth of plants and other organic structures.
+Through procedural generation, this algorithm simulates the growth of organic structures.
 This method allows the creation of highly realistic environments in computer graphics.
 This script simulates differential growth patterns in a mesh using Kangaroo Physics.
 ![Differential Growth](/assets/img/differential.png)

 ### Urban Grid Tools